Fleet documentation

 MySQL

 Fleet uses MySQL extensively as its main database.
 Many cloud providers (such as AWS and GCP) host reliable MySQL services which you may consider for this purpose.
 A well-supported MySQL Docker image also exists if you would rather run MySQL in a container.
-For more information on how to configure the fleet binary to use the correct MySQL instance, see the Configuration document.
+For more information on how to configure the fleet binary to use the correct MySQL instance, see the MySQL configuration documentation.

 There are many "drop-in replacements" for MySQL available.
 If you'd like to experiment with some bleeding-edge technology and use Fleet with one of these alternative database servers, we think that's awesome!
 Please be aware they are not officially supported and that it is very important to set up a dev environment to thoroughly test new releases.